mrshubhamtyagi/CustomLinkedList/README.md

 # 2. Removing items from the list.
 Can also be done in tho ways:
-     1. By calling the remove() which takes an a string as a argument and removes the item with matched string.
+     1. By calling the remove() which takes a string as a argument and removes the item with matched string.
+        Here the string argument is the name.
         This functions returns a boolean value.

      2. By calling removeAll() which can no argument and simply clears the list.
         This functions returns a boolean value.

 # 3. Search an item from the list.
 In my case there are two possible ways in which you can search an item:
-     1. By name
+     1. By Name
-     2. By friendship age.
+     2. By Friendship age.

      So the search functions cane take either a string argument or an integer argument.
      This functions returns a an object.